Economic history of Zimbabwe

 The Economic History of Zimbabwe began with the transition to majority rule in 1980 and Britain's ceremonial granting of independence.
 The new government under Prime Minister Robert Mugabe promoted socialism, partially relying on international aid.
 The new regime inherited one of the most structurally developed economies and effective state systems in Africa.
 In 2000, the government imposed a land reform program to seize white-owned farms which caused the economy to shrink along with mismanagement, corruption and political instability.

 Pre-colonial rule

 The economic activities of Bantu states in the region largely reflected the resources of the area and the economic traditions of the inhabitants.
 For example, the economic power of the Rozwi Empire was based on cattle wealth and farming, with significant gold mining.
-They established trade with Arab traders, in which materials such as gold, copper, and ivory were exchanged for luxury goods.
+They established trade with Arab traders, in which materials such as gold, copper, slaves, and ivory were exchanged for luxury goods.

 Under company, British and minority rule

 White immigration to the Company realm was initially modest, but intensified during the 1900s and early 1910s, particularly south of the Zambezi.
 The economic slump in the Cape following the Second Boer War motivated many white South Africans to move to Southern Rhodesia, and from about 1907 the company's land settlement programme encouraged more immigrants to stay for good.
 The Southern Rhodesian mining and farming industries advanced considerably during this period; Southern Rhodesia's annual gold output grew in worth from £610,389 in 1901 to £2,526,007 in 1908.
 The territory first balanced revenue and expenditure in 1912.

 Economically, Southern Rhodesia developed an economy that was narrowly based on production of a few primary products, notably, chrome and tobacco.
 It was therefore vulnerable to the economic cycle.
 The deep recession of the 1930s gave way to a post-war boom.
 This boom prompted the immigration of about 200,000 whites between 1945 and 1970, taking the white population up to 307,000.
 A large number of these immigrants were of British working-class origin, with others coming from the Belgian Congo, Kenya, Tanzania, and later Angola and Mozambique.
 They established a relatively balanced economy, transforming what was once a primary producer dependent on backwoods farming into an industrial giant which spawned a strong manufacturing sector, iron and steel industries, and modern mining ventures.
 These economic successes owed little to foreign aid.

 The economy of the state of Rhodesia sustained international sanctions for a decade following the declaration of its independence, a resistance which waned as more southern African states declared independence and majority rule as well as the destruction of the Rhodesian Bush War.